 The same thing can happen if we over-emphasize the comfort drive and diminish the pack drive.
 In such cases, we get a dog that sees pack interaction as a potential danger and withdraws from it.
 The dog should find comfort in the pack, even if he is physically in pain, even if the pack is causing the pain.
 A dog with a strong pack drive will accept reasonable corrections without running away.
 However, this may change if the dog is over-corrected or corrected inappropriately and unpredictably.

 The comfort drive may become more powerful than the pack drive.
-Such a dog might become withdrawn and resistant to handling, and may seek to fulfill his comfort drive outside the confines of the pack.
-In this effort the dog will fail.
+Such a dog might become withdrawn and resistant to handling and may seek to fulfill his comfort drive outside the confines of the pack.
+In this effort, the dog will fail.
 His internal programming will not allow him to be satisfied outside of the group.
 Such a dog must learn to trust his pack, or he will forever fall short of his potential.

 Most people are not aware of the vital role relationship plays in the motivation and learning process, and therefore either don’t consider it all or take it for granted.
 They get married to a reinforcement process without truly considering the motivation that makes the reinforcement work.

 As Kohn pointed out, nothing replaces genuine interest in an activity.
 In the relationship-based model, the activity of interest is the conversation between handler and dog.
 The dog is motivated to learn and respond, not because he fears the correction or craves a scratch or a treat, but because he avoids what the correction signifies and craves what the reward represents.
-It is all about relationship.
+It is all about relationships.

-Throughout the training process we should encourage, enhance and clarify this relationship.
+Throughout the training process, we should encourage, enhance and clarify this relationship.
 The commands, the corrections, the rewards should all be seen as tools to accomplish this.
-If the dog has a genuine interest in interacting with us and a genuine interest in maintaining the relationship, he will be ready to learn, ready to comply, and will genuinely enjoy the training process.
+If the dog has a genuine interest in interacting with us and a genuine interest in maintaining the relationship, he will be ready to learn, ready to comply, and genuinely enjoy the training process.
 This will become a self-perpetuating cycle.

 It is not merely about our getting out of the dog what we expect or want.
 We must provide the dog with a reason to want to be with us.
-Again, that reason should not be something that we sporadically interject into the relationship such as a treat or a pat on the head.
+Again, that reason should not be something that we sporadically interject into the relationship, such as a treat or a pat on the head.
 A dog that is not mentally engaged in the training process will become bored, stop working for rewards, and, to some extent will begin to ignore corrections.
-You may not see the dog refuse to respond but you will, at the very least, see less enthusiastic responses.
+You may not see the dog refuse to respond, but you will, at the very least, see less enthusiastic responses.

 It involves a form of listening as well as speaking.
-When handling a dog we must speak with our whole body, not just our mouth.
+When handling a dog, we must speak with our whole body, not just our mouth.
 We must recognize that the dog is speaking to us with his entire body.
-By paying attention to what we are doing and to what the dog is doing, we will begin to pick up on his signals and recognize how our signals affect him.
+By paying attention to what we are doing and what the dog is doing, we will begin to pick up on his signals and recognize how our signals affect him.
 This ability will aid us in all interactions, not merely the moments of training.
 Relationships are built on trust.
 Trust is built on communication.
 Without real communication, we have no real trust.
 Without real trust, we have no real relationship.

 Our relationship exists outside of, as well as within, the training sessions.
 While our communication may be more methodical during formal training sessions, our relationship should not change between formal sessions and mundane interaction.
 Whatever strides we make during formal sessions should carry over into all aspects of daily life.
 Likewise, progress made during daily interactions should directly affect our training sessions.

 Early on, I suggested that rewards and consequences were merely symbols that communicated something more vital to the dog.
 I said that they were indicators of the state of the ongoing relationship.
 Anytime we train, we emphasize and amplify at least one of those basic drives.
-As trainers we must determine which drive will produce the best long-term results.
+As trainers, we must determine which drive will produce the best long-term results.
 For my money, the clear answer is pack drive.

-In the weeks, and years to come, as you approach your dog for training, I want you always be thinking in these terms: “Am I building trust and leadership or am I tearing it down?”
+In the weeks and years to come, as you approach your dog for training, I want you always be thinking in these terms: “Am I building trust and leadership, or am I tearing it down?”

 Kohn, Alfie.
 Punished by Rewards.
 New York: Houghton Mifflin, 1993.